How effectively have I spent my day?

 These are examples of things that you could include in your plan and execute.
 As you do, you accumulate daily wins.

-Yes, they are small, but they pack two fundamental characteristics: you took deliberate action to do them, and they were aligned with your vision and goals.
+Yes, they are small, but they pack two fundamental characteristics: you took deliberate action to do them, and they are aligned with your vision and goals.
 That is all that matters.
 Day by day, much like you build a house brick by brick, your accomplishments will stack up.

 2 Top learning outcomes for the day